HabchiSarra/habchisarra.github.io/_pages/about.md

 --->

 **Bio:**
  Sarra Habchi is a research and development scientist at Ubisoft [La Forge](https://www.ubisoft.com/en-us/studio/laforge).
-She conducted her PhD in computer science at [Inria Lille](https://www.inria.fr/en/centre-inria-lille-nord-europe) with a thesis on the identification and tracking of mobile-specific code smells.
+She received her PhD in computer science from the University of Lille with a thesis on the identification and tracking of mobile-specific code smells.
 Her research interests lie primarily in the area of software quality and reliability, with an emphasis on software testing, continuous integration systems, and automation tools.
 Sarra is currently leading the software engineering research group at Ubisoft La Forge, which focuses on quality engineering challenges in the video game industry.

 **Brief Biography:**
-*  **04/2022 - Now:** Research and Development Scientist at Ubisoft;
+*  **04/2022 - Now:** Research and Development Scientist at Ubisoft.
-*  **09/2021 - 01/2022:** Lecturer at the University of Luxembourg;
+*  **04/2020 - 03/2022:** Research Associate at the Interdisciplinary Center for Security, Reliability and Trust (SerVal team).
-*  **04/2020 - 03/2022:** Research Associate at the Interdisciplinary Center for Security, Reliability and Trust (SerVal team);
+*  **09/2021 - 01/2022:** Lecturer at the University of Luxembourg.
-*  **10/2016 - 12/2019:** PhD at the University of Lille, France (Spirals team - Inria);
+*  **10/2016 - 12/2019:** PhD at the University of Lille, France (Spirals team - Inria).
 *  **09/2011 - 07/2016:** Engineering and Masters degree from École nationale Supérieure d'Informatique (ESI), Algeria.